Sanelekubeka/part-1/README.md

 improved version of my HTML CONTACT page that includes

-JavaScript form validation: It checks if all fieldHostinger Academy (2023).
-What Is Robots.txt | Explained. [online] YouTube.
-Available at: https://www.youtube.com/watch?v=QMzeiTov6a8 [Accessed 7 May 2025].

 ‌s are filled, if the email is valid and displays error messages if not